ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 The attributes listed in the table below allow for consistent attribution of datasets within IOOS' national products.
 Data providers are encouraged to follow these attribute guidelines exactly to ensure datasets appear with proper attribution.

-Consult the [Gold Standard example datasets](gold-standard-examples.html) for good examples to start from.
+Consult the [Gold Standard Example Datasets](gold-standard-examples.html) for good examples to start from.

 Name | Convention | Description | Type | Role
 :--------- | :-------: | :------------------- | :--------: | :-------: